vertexproject/synapse/docs/synapse/devguides/devops_general.rst

 network location, is used to lookup a matching ``crt`` and ``key`` file pair from your server certificate directory located at ``~/.syn/certs/hosts``.
 See the following sections for how to setup server certificates.

-Self-Signed Certificates using certtool
+Self-Signed Certificates using easycert
 ***************************************

 For self-signed certificates, we need to generate a CA certificate and key as well as a server certificate and key.

-The synapse ``certtool`` can be used to easily generate a CA and server certificates.
+The synapse ``easycert`` can be used to easily generate a CA and server certificates.
 For example, if we wanted to generate a CA certificate for "vertex"::

     python -m synapse.tools.easycert --ca vertex